atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 # Deutsch-Jozsa algorithm

 Deutsch's algorithm was an important first step in demonstrating how quantum computers could be more efficient than classical computers, but improvement it demonstrated was fairly modest: it required **one** query, compared to **two** in the classical case.
-But something remarkable happens when we scale this idea to n-bit inputs.
+But something remarkable happens when we scale this idea to $n$-bit inputs.

 In 1992, David Deutsch and Richard Jozsa, extended the original algorithm to more qubits.
 The problem statement was similar: determine whether a function is balanced or constant with as few evaluations as possible.
 But this time, the function had $n$ bits of input and the same $1$ bit of output, i.e., it mapped $f:\{0,1\}^n \rightarrow \{0,1\}$.